-The traditional and preferred method of creating Shea Butter is laborious but the end results are undoubtedly worth it.
+The traditional and preferred method of creating Shea Butter is laborious, but the results are undoubtedly worth it.

 The fruit itself is sweet and delicious but it is the nut that produces the creamy Shea Butter.
-To briefly describe the process from harvest to preparation, the nuts are ground and then roasted and then ground again until they are finally whipped and churned from oil into the butter form we recognise today.
+To briefly describe the process from harvest to preparation, the nuts are ground, then roasted, and then ground again until they are finally whipped and churned from oil into the butter form we recognise today.

 Which Soap Cult Australia soaps contain Shea Butter?

 Almost all of them!
 Shea Butter is a staple of our core soap recipe.
 Some soaps might feature another butter like Mango or Cocoa Butter instead for its particular effects on the skin so be sure to read the ingredients before purchase.
 Glycerin soap will not contain any Shea Butter.

 Explore our range of handmade soaps and show your support for ethical ingredient buying.